betsee/betse/README.md

 #### Apple OS X

-`betse` requires at least OS X 10.6 (Snow Leopard).
-Under such systems, such dependencies are installable in a system-wide manner as follows:
+Under Apple OS X, such dependencies are installable in a system-wide manner as
+follows:

 .
 Register as an [Apple Developer](https://developer.apple.com).
 While free, such registration requires an existing Apple ID.